Skip to Content

 How do you make fluffy scrambled eggs without milk?

-In my experience, fluffy scrambled eggs is less about if you add milk or water and more about how cook them.
+In my experience, fluffy scrambled eggs is less about if you add milk or water and more about how to cook them.

 International Variations

-Scrambled eggs are eaten all over the world and each culture has their own unique version of this simple dish.
+Scrambled eggs are eaten all over the world, and each culture has their own unique version of this simple dish.

 Huevos A La Mexicana